7 New Miles of Ridge Trail from Garin Regional Park to Niles Canyon Road!

 The longest continuous stretch for hikers in the East Bay is extending from 45 to over 50 miles from Kennedy Grove in El Sobrante to Niles Canyon Road in Fremont.

-The planned Ridge Trail between Garin Regional Park and Niles Canyon Road is scheduled to begin construction later this year!
+The planned Ridge Trail between Garin Regional Park and Niles Canyon Road is expected to be completed in 2021!
 Five new miles of trail will be constructed resulting in the dedication of 7 new multi-use Ridge Trail miles located along the scenic ridge above Union City and Fremont.

 The East Bay Regional Park District worked for almost 20 years to assemble the land rights for this planned Ridge Trail section from Garin Regional Park to Niles Canyon Road with the first transaction occurring in 1996.
 Three additional real estate transactions needed to complete the trail corridor and were finalized in 2000, 2002 and 2014.